sergelafarge/AIStoryTelling/README.md

 # Problem Scenario

-Create an interactive storytelling adventure using ChatGPT, where you can create unique and engaging narratives without requiring any coding or additional platforms.
+Created an interactive storytelling adventure using GROQ, where I can create unique and engaging narratives without requiring any coding or additional platforms.

 # Objective